DeveloperConnect/WatsonPiLab/README.md

 5. Test the recently deployed template app with the link provided.

-6. Continue with the instrucions provided for the lab in the iPad standing next to your computer.
+6. Continue with the instrucions provided for the lab.

 ## License